AfricanGenomicsShortCourse/african-genomics-short-course.github.io/index.md

 ---
-title: "About"
+title: "African Genomics Short Course"
+description: "Bringing cutting-edge technologies in genomics to African Scientists"
-layout: pages
+layout: default
 nav_order: 1
 ---

-# :page_facing_up: Summary
+# Summary

 In Africa, growing investment in infrastructure, data, and networks has created momentum to harness genomics to address local and global health challenges, biodiversity, and development.